Esri/data-collection-ios/docs/index.md

 Web maps can include a list of bookmarks.
 Each bookmark consists of a map extent (visible area) and a name.
 Bookmarks can be authored in ArcGIS Pro and the ArcGIS Web Map Viewer.

-You can click the Bookmark item in Extras to see a list of bookmarks in the map.
+You can select the Bookmark item in Extras to see a list of bookmarks in the map.
 Selecting a bookmark will show that bookmark's extent.

 ![Screenshot showing bookmarks on iPhone](/docs/images/component-bookmarks-iphone.png)